DataDog/documentation/content/developers/faq/i-want-my-application-deployed-in-a-container-through-elasticbeanstalk-to-talk-to-dogstatsd.md

 http://blog.michaelhamrah.com/2014/06/accessing-the-docker-host-server-within-a-container/
 This is not an optimal solution but this should work just fine.

-Also if you are going with this solution, putting dd-agent inside a container is not really necessary, you could simply put it on the docker host by following the regular instructions https://www.datadoghq.com/blog/deploy-datadog-aws-elastic-beanstalk/
+Also if you are going with this solution, putting dd-agent inside a container is not really necessary, put it on the docker host by following the regular instructions https://www.datadoghq.com/blog/deploy-datadog-aws-elastic-beanstalk/